tgstation/tgstation-server/README.md

 - `Swarm:UpdateRequiredNodeCount`: Should be set to the total number of servers in your swarm minus 1.
 Prevents updates from occurring unless the non-controller server count in the swarm is greater than or equal to this value.

 - `Security:OAuth:<Provider Name>`: Sets the OAuth client ID and secret for a given `<Provider Name>`.
 The currently supported providers are `Keycloak`, `GitHub`, `Discord`, `InvisionCommunity` and `TGForums`.
-Setting these fields to `null` disables logins with the provider, but does not stop users from associating their accounts using the API.
+Setting these fields to `null` disables logins AND gateway auth with the provider, but does not stop users from associating their accounts using the API.
 Sample Entry:
 ```yml
 Security:
   OAuth: